-This module provides students with practical knowledge of suitable ways to design experiments, manage and analyze empirical data in research projects within biomedicine and laboratory medicine.
-The course will also prepare participants for understanding and critically examining other empirical research in medical science, including outside their own field.
+The module is to provide students with practical knowledge of suitable ways to design experiments, manage and analyze empirical data in research projects within biomedicine and laboratory medicine.
+The course will also prepare the participants for understanding and critically examining other empirical research in medical science, including outside their own field of research.